Editing Notification Settings

 Specifies the port for connecting to the SMTP server.

-Specifies the user name you want to use for authenticating with the SMTP server.
+Specifies the user name that you want to use for authenticating with the SMTP server.

-Specifies the password you want to use for authenticating with the SMTP server.
+Specifies the password of the user account that you want to use for authenticating with the SMTP server.

 Specifies the email address from which the restored mailbox data will be sent.
 This email address must have the rights to connect to the SMTP server if the server requires authentication.